MohawkTSDB/mohawk/alerts/README.md

   type: 0
 - id: "free_memory is extremely low"
   metric: "free_memory"
+  # here valid range is above 0.5k , if free memory drops below 0.5k, error will be active.
   from: 500
   # if type is 1 or 2, from or to values can be omitted.
   type: 2
 - id: "cpu_usage is above 95%"
   metric: "cpu_usage"
+  # here valid range is above 0% and below 95%, if cpu usage is above 95%, error will be active.
   from: 0
   to: 95
   # Default type is 0, it can be omitted.